-- data point items - Additional data point items take up little extra room in the summary tables. - aggregates (with the possible exception of STDEV and VARIANCE, which are rarely used)
+Additional data point items take up little extra room in the summary tables.

 Multiple aggregates do not require much space and can improve performance significantly.
 Remember that AVG requires the inclusion of SUM and COUNT, which Discoverer uses to calculate the average.